-OVERVIEW: Established in 2013, the Episcopal Health Foundation focuses grantmaking on 57 counties in Southeast Texas and funds a variety of local health care and mental health causes.
-Starting off, grants averaged about $100,000 each, but grantmaking has been expanding every year.
+OVERVIEW: The Episcopal Health Foundation focuses grantmaking on 57 counties in Southeast Texas and funds a variety of local health care and mental health causes.

 FUNDING AREAS: Preventative and primary care, mental health, children’s health, early childhood development, health inequities

 IP TAKE: Mental health and access to health care in rural areas are big priorities for this Southeast Texas funder.
-The foundation is refreshingly accessible, transparent, and really into community conversations that address local needs.
+The foundation is accessible, transparent, and interested in community conversations that address local needs.

-PROFILE: With roots in health care and the Christian faith, the Episcopal Health Foundation awards grants within the 57 counties of the Episcopal Diocese of Texas, which is in the southeastern portion of the state.
-Although EHF is new on the southwest grantmaking scene, it is growing fast and making a big impact already.
-EHF was established in 2013 upon the transfer of St. Luke’s Episcopal Health System by the Episcopal Diocese of Texas to Catholic Health Initiatives.
-Its mission is to "improve the health and well-being of the 10 million people in the 57 counties of the Diocese by investing in communities through grant-making, outreach to Diocesan churches and critical research to advance community health."
+PROFILE: Established in 2013 and with roots in health care and the Christian faith, the Episcopal Health Foundation (EHF) awards grants within the 57 counties of the Episcopal Diocese of Texas in the southeastern portion of the state.
+EHF formed upon the transfer of St. Luke’s Episcopal Health System by the Episcopal Diocese of Texas to Catholic Health Initiatives.
+It aims to "improve the health and well-being of the 10 million people in the 57 counties of the Diocese by investing in communities through grant-making, outreach to Diocesan churches and critical research to advance community health."
 Grantmaking categories are strengthening the systems of health, activating communities, and building the foundation for healthy lives.